unreality/nCryptAgent/README.md

 ### Resident Keys

 You can create a resident key by selecting the appropriate checkbox when creating the key.
-Unfortunately the Windows WebAuthN API only supports retrieving credentials in v4 or greater (ie Windows 11 22H2 is required), so support for retrieving credentials is not yet in nCryptAgent.
+Unfortunately the Windows WebAuthN API only supports retrieving credentials in v4 or greater (i.e. Windows 11 22H2 is required), so support for retrieving credentials is not yet in nCryptAgent.

 ## Getting Started with Smart Cards

-If you don't already have a certificate on your smart card, you'll need to create one:
+If you already have a certificate and key on your smart card, you can skip to _Import an existing key_, otherwise you will need to create a certificate and key:

 ### Yubikeys